OpenSourceEconomics/respy/docs/how_to_guides/example_models.rst

 encounter *example models*.
 These are pre-defined models that can be easily accessed with just one function call to facilitate an introductory workflow and use in explanatory material.
-The set of examples consists of simple as well as very advanced models to cover a wide range of use cases and challanges that come with an increasing degree of complexity in dynamic discrete choice models.
+The set of examples consists of simple as well as very advanced models to cover a wide range of use cases and challenges that come with an increasing degree of complexity in dynamic discrete choice models.

-For instance, in the tutorials you will encounter two very simple models that are based on the story of Robinson Crusoe.
+For instance, in the tutorials, you will encounter two very simple models that are based on the story of Robinson Crusoe.
 Other example models are based on actual economic publications and thus serve to illustrate the scalability of `respy` models.